First impeachment trial of Donald Trump: Trump counsel and congressional defense team

-Opening ceremonies
+Opening formalities

 Article I, Section 3, Clause 6 of the U.S. Constitution states that "The Senate shall have the sole Power to try all Impeachments."
 Per the Senate's impeachment rules adopted in 1986, the submission of the articles to the Senate initiated the trial.

 Speaker Pelosi signed the articles of impeachment on January 15 and gave them to the sergeant-at-arms, who along with House Clerk Cheryl Johnson, and the managers, delivered them to the Senate where Johnson entered the chamber and announced to Grassley and the Senate leadership that President Trump had indeed been impeached and must stand trial.

 Once this happened, Grassley told the managers and their entourage to leave and return at noon the following day.
 They left and at the appointed hour repeated a version of the ceremony.
 Some Republicans criticized Pelosi for giving congressmen the pens used to sign the articles of impeachment, which have her name printed on them.
 McConnell commented, "It was a transparently partisan performance from beginning to end."

 For this trial, the Senate President pro tempore swears in the chamber's presiding officer, the Chief Justice of the United States, who then swore in all senators who will act as jurors.
 Each is required to take the following oath (or affirmation):

 I solemnly swear (or affirm, as the case may be) that in all things appertaining to the trial of the impeachment of Donald John Trump, President of the United States, now pending, I will do impartial justice according to the Constitution and laws: So help me God.

 The Senate sergeant-at-arms, Michael Stenger, then read aloud the following proclamation to mark the beginning of the proceedings: